 Circling the sacrificed flesh.

-Avid for the fraternal source of evil in me
+Craving the brotherly source of evil in me

-Seven times I know the tight grip of bones
+Seven times I’ve known the vise of bones

-And the withered hand that seeks out the heart
+And the dry hand that seeks my heart to break it.

 And the dead out of me, assassinated,